Abhimish03/Coderangers/README.md

 Push your changes (git push origin feature/your-feature-name).
 Open a pull request.
 License
-This project is licensed under the GNU License - see the LICENSE file for details.
+This project is licensed under the GNU License - see the https://github.com/Abhimish03/Coderangers/blob/2a184b813cd7cad1b9f12a692fe9bcb7c17f7ac5/LICENSE file for details.

 Acknowledgements
 The cryptographic algorithms used in this project are based on standard implementations available in various cryptographic libraries.